Plot Types and Customizations

 Line colors

-The color and other graphical elements in a plot can be defined in a number of ways.
-The matplotlib library uses MATLAB-like syntax, where 'r' means red, 'g' means green, and so on.
-The MATLAB API for selecting line styles is also supported in matplotlib.
+The color and other graphical elements in a plot can be defined in several ways.
+The Matplotlib library uses MATLAB-like syntax, where 'r' means red, 'g' means green, and so on.
+The MATLAB API for selecting line styles is also supported in Matplotlib.
 For example, 'r.-' means a red line with dots.

 The appropriate way to plot graphical elements is to plug in the color value in the following template: color=[parameter].

-Colors can be used both by their names and their RGB hex codes.
+Colors can be specified by name or by RGB hex code.
 There is another very useful optional parameter, alpha, that can be used along with color to control opacity (this is useful when data points are stacked on each other).

 Line marker, width, and style